 Grab a glass and read all about Texas’s finest wines and wineries.

 Texas may not be the first state you think of when asked about where the best wine in the U.S. is.
-But with about 200+ wineries, the Lone Star state’s wine history dates back to the late 1800s.
-Producing more than 4,000 tons of wine annually, Texas ranks as the fifth-largest wine-producing state.
+But with more than 250+ wineries, the Lone Star state’s wine history dates back to the late 1800s.
+Texas is the fifth-largest wine-producing state, producing more than 4,000 tons of wine annually.
+So prepare for some great Texas wines because the Texas Wine Industry is exploding.
 Here’s a Sampling of Texas’s finest wines and wineries with that in mind.

-A Sampling Of Texas Finest Wines And Wineries
+A Sampling Of Texas’s Finest Wines And Wineries

 Messina Hof Winery – Bryan, Grapevine, Fredericksburg